ulrichjulia/mt-exercise-3/README.md

 - The prepocessing happened the same way as described in the original.

 Command line arguments:
-- To the `train.sh` and the `generate.sh# scripts a option has been added to indicate on the command line what droput should be used.
+- To the `train.sh` and the `generate.sh` scripts a option has been added to indicate on the command line what droput should be used.
+- Furthermore, the `generate.sh` now also takes command line arguments on what level of creativity should be used and what the file should be stored as.

 # Results: Training